cariannekopp/stockx_challenge/ReadMe.md

 # StockX Automation Test

 Description of Assigned Automation Challenge:

 StockX (https://stockx.com) is a website where users can post asks (try to sell) and make bids (try to buy) on shoes, streetwear, handbags and watches.
-Is is ‚ÄúThe Stock Market of Things‚Äù.
+Is is ìThe Stock Market of Thingsî.

 Your goal is to choose 2-3 activities on the site (authentication, bid, ask, purchase ...) and create a test plan describing the functionality and how you would test.
 Please write automated tests in